 No one but Chad Keillor.
 Because he had a plan.
 And it was going great.

 The EM’s recorded two-tone beep crackled on the speakers.
 “Fisher Street.
-Please let people off the train in an orderly manner.”
+This is Fisher Street.
+Watch the doors, please.
+Watch the doors.”

 “Hey!”
 Chad said.
 “How’s the day?”

 “Ugh.
 I slept horribly.
 Screw cockroaches.
 I think urbanization’s ruining my nocturnal habits.
 You sound shockingly perky for the late afternoon.”

 “You always sound cheery.
 You can be cheery and downbeat at the same time.”

 “Trust me.
 We used to date, remember?
 I know you.”